sarahciston/intersectionalai/readme.md

 1. [🍦🍦 A-to-Z IAI](posts/Glossary.md) Glossaries for its tech and its social sides
 2. [💜 Love Notes to IAI](posts/LoveNotes.md) Great practitioners and projects already at work
-3. [🔥 Why IAI](posts/WhyAI.md) Making the case for more equitable, empathic tech
+3. [🔥 Why We Need IAI](posts/WhyAI.md) Making the case for more equitable, empathic tech
 4. [🌶Tactics](posts/Tactics.md) Practical approaches from wide-ranging communities and decades of intersectional effort
 5. [😍 Help Me Code IAI](posts/NoCode.md) Afraid of programming but want to save AI from itself?
 6. [🤩 Help Me Understand](posts/HelpMeGetIt.md) Why listen to academic, activist, or artistic approaches?